8th Wall raises $8 million for AR platform that works across most smartphones

-8th Wall said it has received $8 million in venture capital funding for its augmented reality developer platform.
-The funding will help the company with its goal of improving the number and quality of AR applications across a whole range of smartphones, not just the newest ones that are coming out.
+8th Wall announced that it has received $8 million in venture capital funding for its augmented reality developer platform.
+The funding will help the company improve the number and quality of AR applications across a whole range of smartphones, not just those that are coming out now.

-The new funding brings total financing to date to $10.4 million.
-Norwest Venture Partners, 8th Wall’s lead seed investor, led new round with participation from The Venture Reality Fund (The VR Fund), Shasta Ventures, and Sparkland Capital.
+The new funding brings the company’s total financing to date to $10.4 million.
+Norwest Venture Partners, 8th Wall’s lead seed investor, led this new round, with participation from The Venture Reality Fund (The VR Fund), Shasta Ventures, and Sparkland Capital.

 “We want to make it easy to develop applications for mobile AR,” said 8th Wall CEO Erik Murphy-Chutorian, in an interview with VentureBeat.
 “We are moving to an era of physical technology, which allows us as people to interact with tech in a way we have never done previously.
 It’s the very beginning of a step change in how we interact with technology as a whole.
 8th Wall has the ability to make this come faster.”

 Palo Alto, California-based 8th Wall has launched an AR platform that works on any iOS and Android phone, and it works seamlessly with Apple’s ARKit and Google’s ARCore platforms.
-It fills in the gaps to enable applications to run not only on high-end smartphones, but also on lesser smartphones as well.
+And it enables applications to run on less-expensive smartphones as well as high-end models.

 With 8th Wall, AR apps can now run across more than 2.5 billion smartphones, dramatically expanding the market.